Dosflange/Phos-Win32/README.md

 # Emulator for my Paver CPU / Windows version

-This is an emulator for my [Paver CPU](https://github.com/Dosflange/Paver) using C and OpenGL.
+This is an emulator for [Paver CPU](https://github.com/Dosflange/Paver) using C and OpenGL.